-To examine the viral genetic relationship between each mother and her child, we performed phylogenetic analyses based on the HIV-1 env C2V3 nucleotide sequences (Fig. 2).
-In five mother-child pairs (HN23, HN47, HN88, HP13, and HP25), the HIV-1 strains of the children formed more homogeneous clusters than the strains of the mothers (Fig. 2A, C, and F-H), whereas in the HN51 and HN60 pairs the mothers' viruses formed more homogeneous clusters than the children's viruses (Fig. 2D and E).
-In the HP25 child, the viral population was very homogeneous at birth, but its diversity spread significantly 3 months after birth (Fig. 2H).
+To examine the viral genetic relationship between each mother and her child, we performed phylogenetic analyses based on the HIV-1 env C2V3 nucleotide sequences (Figure 2).
+In five mother-child pairs (HN23, HN47, HN88, HP13, and HP25), the HIV-1 strains of the children formed more homogeneous clusters than the strains of the mothers (Figure 2A, C, and F-H), whereas in the HN51 and HN60 pairs the mothers' viruses formed more homogeneous clusters than the strains of the HP25 child, the viral population was very homogenous at birth, but its diversity spread significantly 3 months after birth (Figure 2H).
 In the HN51 pair, the child's viruses formed two independent clusters, at birth and 1 month after birth.
-Interestingly, the child's virus population 1 month after birth was much closer to the mother's virus population than the child's virus population at birth (Fig. 2D).
-In the HP13 and HP25 pairs, the mothers' virus populations consisted of both R5 and X4 viruses, whereas their children's consisted of only R5 viruses, even though X4 viruses were dominant in their mothers (Fig. 2G and H).
-In the remaining pair, HN46, in which maternal HIV-1 RNA was not amplified, the child's viruses exhibited high diversity at birth as well as 12 months after birth, and the virus population at birth consisted of both R5 and X4 viruses (Fig. 2B).
+Interestingly, the child's virus population 1 month after birth was much closer to the mother's virus population than the child's virus population at birth (Figure 2D).
+In the HP13 and HP25 pairs, the mothers' virus populations consisted of both R5 and

+X4 viruses, whereas their children's consisted of only R5 viruses, even though X4 viruses were dominant in their mothers (Figure 2G and H).
+In the remaining pair, HN46, in which maternal HIV-1 RNA was not amplified, the child's viruses exhibited high diversity at birth as well as 12 months after birth, and the virus population at birth consisted of both R5 and X4 viruses (Figure 2B).